 Photo from June 2013 showing newly uncovered signage for I-74 West interchange with I-73/US 220 South, Exit 80, courtesy of Adam Prince.
 (6/30/13)

 New overhead signage installed in July 2012 as part of the contract building the I-74 freeway.
 The new lane on the right is a continuation of the off-ramp to US 220 North from I-74 East.
 Notice no exit tab on the sign, matching the pattern of numberless exits along this segment of I-73.
-The exit tabs were added in 2013 (Pineview St is Exit 79) as part of a contract updating all the signing along US 220 from Greensboro to Ellerbe.
-Signing plans confirmed the US 311 shield was correct and indicates US 311 will leave the I-74 freeway 2 miles prior to its junction with US 220 (I-73).
+The exit tabs were added in 2013 as part of a contract updating all the signing along US 220 from Greensboro to Ellerbe.
+Signing plans confirmed the US 311 shield was correct and indicated US 311 would leave the I-74 freeway 2 miles prior to its junction with US 220 (I-73).
+The US 311 shield will probably disappear some time in 2020 due to the route's decommissioning south of Winston-Salem.
 (7/28/12)

-The new exit signage at the US 311 on-ramp from US 220 North.
-No exit tab on this sign, this will be Exit 81 when the route is signed as I-73, in 2013.
-The End Future I-74 sign, photo in the page for the next segment) still existed north of the ramp before the bridge in the distance at the end of July 2012.
+The new exit signage at the US 311 on-ramp from US 220 North in July 2012.
+No exit tab on this sign, this later became Exit 81 when the route was signed as I-73 in 2013.
+The End Future I-74 sign, (photo in the page for the next segment) still existed north of the ramp before the bridge in the distance at the end of July 2012.
 (7/28/12)

 Approaching the new signs at the US 311 exit on US 220 South in July 2012.
 The covered signage is for the future I-74 West exit a mile south of this location.
-Again the appearance of the US 311 shield indicates this part of its current route will stay the same after the I-74 freeway is open in early 2013.
+Again the appearance of the US 311 shield indicated this part of its current route would stay the same after the I-74 freeway was opened in early 2013.
 (7/15/12)

-A view of how the highway looks, for both Segments 6 and 7.
+A typical view of how the highway looks, for both Segments 6 and 7.
 Notice the left and right shoulders, along with the median approach or are up to interstate standards.
 The main deficient areas involve the short on- and off-ramps.
-Randleman will be Exit 82.
+Randleman became Exit 82 in 2013.
 (6/26/09)

 This was the typical on- and off-ramps along this segment prior to 2013, this taken at the NC 62 exit.
 You could tell this interchange was in Guilford County because it did not include any references to Future I-73 along with US 220.
 Compare with photo above.
 (6/26/09)

-The standard shield assembly along this segment, despite no signs at the ramps, Future I-73 shields appear on the roadway, typically dwarfing the US 220 signs.
-These have not changed since first put up in 1997.
+The standard shield assembly along this segment prior to 2013.
+Despite no signs at the on-ramps, Future I-73 shields appeared on the roadway in 1997, typically dwarfing the US 220 signs.
 They were replaced in 2013 with a new I-73/US 220 North sign assemblies.
 (6/26/09)

-This is how the sign approaching the Greensboro Outer Loop originally appeared earlier in 2008.
+This is how the sign approaching the Greensboro Outer Loop originally appeared earlier in 2008 when I-40 was routed on it.
 (3/16/08).

 This is what the exit signs looked like originally before they were changed in early July 2009.
-(3/16/08) The I-85 shield on the sign in the left was (finally) replaced by a green Business 85 shield in 2013.
+(3/16/08) The I-85 shield on the sign in the left was replaced by a green Business 85 shield in 2013, and will soon just have a US 29 shield, since Business 85 has been decommissioned and US 70 rerouted around Greensboro in 2019.

 In May 2010, NCDOT released plans for its next I-73 construction project, upgrading US 220 through Asheboro to Interstate Standards (see I-73 Segment 8).
 As part of the plan, NCDOT would renumber (or give numbers to) the exits in that section from those based on US 220 mile posts, previously put up south of Asheboro, to I-73 miles used on the Greensboro Urban Loop.
 NCDOT's plan was to change numbers both south and north of Asheboro as part of a contract (Number I-5329) to upgrade exit signing to interstate standards starting in March 2013.
 The project cost cost $654,0005 and included replacing the Future I-73 shields with official Interstate 73 shields.
 Based on plans for the contract from the NCDOT website6, here's was a list of the new exit numbers, going North to South, in bold.
 All these numbers were up by July 2013: